 The Trails

 The Puntledge River Recreation area has trails that suit everyone.
-There are trails for biking, hiking, strolling and even ones suited for sport wheelchairs (so great for strollers too!).
+There are trails for biking, hiking, and walking and even ones suited for sports wheelchairs (so also great for strollers).
 The trails are very well marked, and some even have a difficulty rating on the posted signs.

 Here’s an overview of the trails found within the Puntledge River Recreation area.